 2.)
 Basic Watering Guidelines

-The forest dwelling species of termite in your Termitat requires some damp wood and high humidity.
+The forest floor dwelling species of termite in your Termitat requires some damp wood and high humidity.
 It is simple to maintain the proper amount of damp wood in the Termitat.
-Be sure to make a habit of checking the wood disk at least twice a week to observe whether the immediate area where the termites are located is visibly darker and damper than the surrounding wood.
-Add just enough water to keep their immediate area damp and do not worry about making the entire wood disk damp.
+Be sure to make a habit of checking the wood disk at least twice a week to observe whether a small area approximately 1.5″ x 1.5″ near where the termites are located is visibly darker and damper than the surrounding wood.
+Add just enough water to keep this small area damp and do not worry about making the entire wood disk damp.
 Avoid adding water to areas of the wood that the colony does not have access to.
 Without access the termites will not be able to control fungus that can occur on this inaccessible damp wood.

 b.)
 As you inject water, tip and tilt the case so the water moves to where you want it.
 To add the water, pick up the Termitat and tilt the front face forward until almost horizontal.
 It might be also convenient to hold the case above your head with the front face down as you add water to make sure it stays in the gallery areas with the termites and does not run down on the back side of the wood disk.
 This will allow you to slowly control the added water and to direct and distribute it as it is added with the syringe.
-The recessed hole at the top of the Termitat accepts the black rubber nozzle tip of the syringe.
-Press the syringe tip into the recess for a good seal.
+The recessed hole at the top of the Termitat accepts the perforated black rubber nozzle tip of the syringe.
+Then press the black rubber tip into the recess for a good seal.
 If the hole is blocked, insert the supplied piece of fine wire to clear the hole.
 The wire comes attached to the syringe.
+Try not to lose this wire.
 Slowly depress the plunger and allow the water to enter into the area where the termites are located.
 Slowly tip and tilt the case in different directions to distribute the water evenly so it does not immediately drop to the bottom of the galleries and escape down on the inside of the acrylic to the lowest part of the wood disk.
-Monitor where the water is going as you press down on the syringe plunger with your thumb.
+Monitor where the water is going as you press down on the syringe plunger.

 c.)
 When you have added enough water to dampen just the wood the termites can access, stop and quickly lay the case face up on a table.
 Let the water soak into the horizontal wood for a few minutes before you set the case upright.